Kelly Gardiner is a writer, editor and educator.

 Her books for younger readers are the ‘Swashbuckler’ adventure trilogy – Ocean Without End, The Pirate’s Revenge and The Silver Swan – and a picture book, Billabong Bill’s Bushfire Christmas.

-Kelly has worked on newspapers, magazines, and websites, and her features, book reviews and travel writing have appeared in magazines and newspapers including Marie Claire, New Idea, and Australian Good Taste.
+Kelly has worked on newspapers, magazines, and websites, and her features, book reviews and travel writing have appeared in magazines and newspapers including The New York Times, Marie Claire, New Idea, and Australian Good Taste.

-Her poems been published in journals such as Southerly, Going Down Swinging, The Australian Women’s Book Review, Mattoid and Veranda.
+Her poems have been published in journals such as Southerly, Going Down Swinging, The Australian Women’s Book Review, Mattoid and Veranda.
+Her academic writing has been published locally and internationally.

-Kelly teaches writing at La Trobe University.
-She has a PhD in creative writing and Master of Arts in Australian literature.
+Kelly worked at the State Library of Victoria for ten years, and now teaches Creative and Professional Writing at La Trobe University.
+She has a PhD in English (Creative Writing) and Master of Arts in Australian literature.